bobobocode/engine/README.md

     The auth data is queried by the header value as key.
     The auth data is saved in Redis.

-* Pin helps choosing to call methods by local or remote.
+* Driven helps choosing to call methods by local or remote.
 * Make the project built by CI with Travis.

 ## Todo